Guide to the balance transfer process

 - Balance transfer T&Cs.
 As well as the balance transfer limit, there may be restrictions around the type of debt you can transfer.
 For example, some cards don't accept transfers from joint accounts or a personal loan.

 Important information and documents

 - Proof of income and employment.
-You may be asked for recent payslips or income statements, as well as possibly an employment contract where relevant.
+You may be asked for copies of recent payslips, income statements and relevant employment contracts.

 - Proof of other assets.
-Apart from providing all relevant financial details of your assets, liabilities and expenses, you may also need to provide proof of any assets listed.
+As well as relevant details of your assets, liabilities and expenses, you may also need to provide proof of any assets listed.

 - Balance transfer details.
 The card application usually includes a section for requesting your balance transfer.
 Since this section is very important for your balance transfer request, be sure to provide accurate details of your current loan accounts and the amount(s) you would like transferred.